CodeTanzania/majifix-docs/guides/testing.md

 Below are some of our views on writing tests.

-This is not exhaustive test guide but it just explore some of the basic things to check when writing tests
+This is not exhaustive test guide but it just explore some of the basic things to check when writing unit tests

 In most cases tests have 3 parts: